loresoft/loresoft.github.io/content/post/2011-11-29-Entity-Framework-Batch-Update-and-Future-Queries.md

 var tasks = q2.ToList();
 ```

-In this example, we have a common senerio where you want to page a list of tasks.
+In this example, we have a common scenario where you want to page a list of tasks.
 In order for the GUI to setup the paging control, you need a total count.
 With Future, we can batch together the queries to get all the data in one database call.

 Future queries work by creating the appropriate IFutureQuery object that keeps the IQuerable.
 The IFutureQuery object is then stored in IFutureContext.FutureQueries list.
 Then, when one of the IFutureQuery objects is enumerated, it calls back to IFutureContext.ExecuteFutureQueries() via the LoadAction delegate.
 ExecuteFutureQueries builds a batch query from all the stored IFutureQuery objects.
 Finally, all the IFutureQuery objects are updated with the results from the query.